open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Zero or more [`Attributes`](../common/common.md#attributes) further describing the link.

-The Span interface MUST provide:
+The Span interface SHOULD provide:

 - An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
 This API takes the `SpanContext` of